-The following risk factors, as well as the other information contained in this MD&A, the Annual Information Form ("AIF") (of which the section entitled "Automotive Industry Highlights and Trends" contained in the AIF is incorporated by reference herein), or otherwise incorporated herein by reference, should be considered carefully.
+The following risk factors, as well as the other information contained in this MD&A, the AIF (of which the section entitled "Automotive Industry Highlights and Trends" contained in the AIF is incorporated by reference herein), or otherwise incorporated herein by reference, should be considered carefully.
 These risk factors could materially and adversely affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.

 The Company's success is primarily dependent upon the levels of car and light truck production by its customers and the relative amount of content the Company has on their various vehicle programs.
-OEM production volumes may be impacted by many factors including general economic and political conditions, interest rates, credit availability, energy and fuel prices, international conflicts, labour relations issues, regulatory requirements, trade agreements, infrastructure considerations, legislative changes, and environmental emissions standards and safety issues.
+OEM production volumes may be impacted by many factors including supply chain disruption, general economic and political conditions, interest rates, credit availability, energy and fuel prices, international conflicts, labour relations issues, regulatory requirements, trade agreements, infrastructure considerations, legislative changes, and environmental emissions standards and safety issues.

-North American and Global Economic and Political Conditions and Consumer Confidence
+North American and Global Economic and Political Conditions (including war) and Consumer Confidence

-The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues, international or domestic conflicts or wars or political crises, developments in global markets, supply chain issues and epidemics or pandemics, such as the Covid-19 Pandemic, and other factors.
+The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues, international or domestic conflicts or wars or political crises, terrorist activities, developments in global markets, supply chain issues and epidemics or pandemics, for example, the recent Covid-19 Pandemic, and other factors.

 The Company operates in the midst of a volatile industry, which in the past has experienced a significant recession, particularly severe in North America and Europe.
-Current conditions (including as a result of the COVID-19 Pandemic or any variants, political and civil unrest or wars, inflation, supply chain issues and the global semi-conductor shortage) continue to cause economic uncertainty about the future in different regions.
+Current conditions (including those that arose in whole or in part as a result of the COVID-19 Pandemic or any variants, political and civil unrest or wars, inflation, supply chain issues, the global semi-conductor shortage and labour issues) continue or may continue to cause economic uncertainty about the future in different regions.
 It is uncertain what the Company's prospects will be in the future.
 While the Company believes it has sufficient liquidity and a strong balance sheet to deal with present economic conditions, lower sales and production volumes in certain areas may occur.
-It is unknown at this stage what the impact will be of the economic issues, inflation and global trade issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or pandemic (see "Trade Policies and Resulting Impact (USMCA, Brexit and the CPTPP)" above under "Automotive Industry General" and "Changes in Law and Governmental Regulation" and "COVID-19 Pandemic" and "Financial Viability of Suppliers and Key Suppliers" below).
+It is unknown at this stage what the impact will be of the economic issues, supply chain issues, inflation and global trade or political issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or pandemic or war or threatened or anticipated war or terrorist activities (see "Trade Policies and Resulting Impact" under "Automotive Industry General", "Changes in Law and Governmental Regulation", "Pandemics and Epidemics, Force Majeure Events, Natural Disasters, Terrorist Activities, Political and Civil Unrest or War, and Other Outbreaks" and "Financial Viability of Suppliers and Key Suppliers" in the AIF).